Social Anxiety

 -

-Unlike medication alone, CBT offers long-term change and relapse prevention
+Unlike medication alone, CBT offers long-term benefit and relapse prevention

 Book your free initial consultation